bigstitches/database/json-mongo-duality-general/mongodb-api/mongodb-api.md

 3. Keep the command or terminal window open for later use.
 If you close it and need to reopen it, you will need to set the PATH again according to the instructions above.

-Mongo Shell is now set up on your PC or Mac.
+MongoDB Shell is now set up on your PC or Mac.

 ### 5: Alternatively, you can install MongoDB Compass, the GUI for MongoDB